IncludeIOstream/Encryptor/README.md

 # Error list
 _______________________________________
 *
-    * Error 101 = not a valid encrypted string                                                                                                                             *
+    * Error 101 = not a valid or modified encrypted string                                                                                                                             *
     * Error 102 = Illegal character used as a password1 character                                                                                                           *
     * Error 103 = Password1 can be ONLY nine characters. not more or less                                                                                                  *
-    * Error 104 = not a valid encrypted string                                                                                                                             *
+    * Error 104 = not a valid or modified encrypted string                                                                                                                             *
-    * Error 105 = not a valid encrypted string
+    * Error 105 = not a valid or modified encrypted string *
-*
-    * Error 106 = not a valid encrypted string                                                                                     *
+    * Error 106 = not a valid or modified encrypted string                                                                                     *
-    * Error 107 = not a valid encrypted string                                                                                      *
+    * Error 107 = not a valid or modified encrypted string                                                                                      *
-    * Error 108 = not a valid encrypted string                                                                                      *
+    * Error 108 = not a valid or modified encrypted string                                                                                      *
-    * "?" character that represented alot in a decrypted string is because, eather the password2 is wrong or the text       isn't encrypted with extra function 2
+    * "?" character that represented alot in a decrypted string is because, eather the password2 is wrong or the text       isn't encrypted with extra function 2 and decrypted using extra function 2
 ********************************************************************************************************************************